-Named Missouri's head coach in August of 2006, Earleywine's rapid success was rewarded a seven year contract extension on August 31, 2011, making him the first Olympic coach in Missouri history to receive an extension greater than five years.
-In his six seasons at Missouri, Earleywine has managed a record of 288-90, amassing the second most wins of the Tiger's eight all-time softball coaches and becoming the fastest Missouri softball coach to reach 200 victories.
-Since beginning his head coaching career in 2003 at Georgia Tech, Earleywine has turned in a .750 winning percentage, the eighth-best amongst active Division I coaches, and is averaging 48 wins per season.
-He is the fifth fastest coach to reach 100 wins in NCAA Division I softball history.
+Named Missouri's head coach in August of 2006, Earleywine's model for winning was rewarded with a seven-year contract extension on Aug.
+31, 2011, making him the first Olympic coach in Missouri history to receive an extension greater than five years.
+In his seven seasons at Missouri, Earleywine has managed a record of 326-102 and became the fastest Missouri softball coach to reach 300 victories.
+Since beginning his head coaching career in 2003 at Georgia Tech, Earleywine has turned in a .748 winning percentage, the eighth-best amongst active Division I coaches.
+He was the fifth fastest coach to reach 100 wins in NCAA Division I softball history.

 2005 ACC Coach of the Year